jadTahaGit/Monsters-Search/notes.md

 # Concepts:

 - Shadow Merge: When updating a State always use the same form (object, string,...)
-- use the new state in your code after SetState directly:
+- Secondary Call Back, use the new state in your code after SetState directly:
   ()=>{
   return {
   name: 'Jad',